lucidprojects/hpc/README.md

 ## Loading Modules

 ### This portion has mostly been replaced by the Singularity setup above.
-Leaving it incase there is a uscase for module, e.g. rclone mentioned above.
+Leaving it incase there is a usecase for modules, e.g. rclone mentioned above.

 Slurm allows you to load and manage multiple versions and configurations of software packages.